Chapter By-Laws - 2013

 D. BY-LAWS REGARDING PLAYERS.

-1. Players that miss 2 weeks of practice will have to repeat the conditioning training over, until the head coach feels the player is ready to play again.
+1. Players that miss 2 weeks of practice will have to repeat the conditioning training over.

 2. Any player or cheerleader that quits the team before the season